digimarc-corp/c2pa-content-credentials-extension/README.md

 In this experimental mode all images are automatically scanned for C2PA manifest in the background.
 To activate this mode click on the plugin icon on the top right, it will display a popup window.

-In the popup menu of the extension, switch the toggle `Automatically validate C2PA manifests` to `ON`.
+In the popup menu of the extension, switch the toggle `Scan all media automatically` to `ON`.

 When the extension is enabled, you will now see the C2PA pin on top of every image that contains a C2PA manifest in the website loaded in the active tab.
 Hover the mouse on the pin and the extension will reveal the image provenance information.

+#### Watermark Detection

+When enabled via the `Enable Watermark detection` toggle in the popup, the extension will attempt to recover C2PA manifests from the watermarks embedded in media, allowing it to display credentials even when they are not embedded directly in the media file.

-#### Embedded vs Recovered manifests
+### Embedded vs Recovered Manifests

 The extension can display two types of C2PA manifests: